 Customer interview questions and geographic analysis will be used to map income-qualified census tracts and overlay income-qualified participation.
 The result will show any gaps in participation, underserved regions, and where the program could expand.
-Interviews will also help to discover barriers to participation and ways to improve.
-The results will inform future process research.
+Interviews will also help to discover barriers to participation pain points with the program and ways to improve.
+The results will inform future process research focused on developing a sector-level customer journey map to visualize customer satisfaction.